abstra-app/template-purchase-request-workflow/README.md

     - `FINANCE_TEAM_EMAIL`: Email of the team responsible for purchase approval
     - `MANAGER_EMAIL`: Email of the manager responsible for purchase approval if the value is too high

-     For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.examples`).
+     For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.example`).
 For online deployment, configure these variables in your
      [environment settings](https://docs.abstra.io/cloud/envvars).

 5. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
 This file includes all the required libraries.